spraakbanken/swell-project/Normalization_guidelines.md

 1. Keep the meaning.
 This is the most important criterion!

-   In example (1) above, changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo"
+   In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo"

 2. Change as few words as possible

+   In item (2) above, inserting "och ligger i ett fint hus" is more idiomatic but changes more words than "ett fint hus"

    ett fint hus . <-- Minimal change to obtain a proper noun phrase och ligger i ett fint hus . <-- Bigger change

-3. Utgå från innehållsordets form och ändra omgivande kontext i stället för tvärtom
+3. Keep the form of the content word and change its surrounding context, rather than vice versa

    det är mycket skillnader

-   det är många skillnader <-- vår ändring
+   det är många skillnader <-- Preferred change

-   det är stora skillnader <-- "stora" är längre från ursprungstexten ("mycket")
+   det är stora skillnader <-- "stora" is further away from the original ("mycket")

-   det är stor skillnad <-- innehållsordets form ändrad, ger större ändring
+   det är stor skillnad <-- The form of the content word is changed, which we regard as a bigger change

 4. Positive assumption.